 detection rules

-What RepoGuard checks for
+What TriageRook checks for

 Every detection rule that runs against your repo.
 Open source, with CWE mapping and a plain-language description on each.
 Use the layer grouping below to see how each finding gets to your dashboard.